-Director and board secretary-treasurer, Jane Smith, presented the treasurer’s report then entertained and accepted a motion to dispense with the reading of the 2018 minutes.
+Director and board secretary-treasurer, Jane Smith, presented the treasurer’s report.

 Cooperative attorney, David Royse performed the installation of the re-elected directors.
 They were:

 - Lu Young – District 5

 - Dennis Moneyhon – District 8

 President and CEO Mike Williams also addressed the membership.
 Williams gave a report that focused on fulfilling the needs of the members.

 “I can promise you, that as the needs of our members continue to evolve, we will keep looking for ways to be the bridge between those needs and their solutions.
 We remain excited to serve you and thank you for that opportunity.”